rh-aiservices-bu/llm-on-openshift/README.md

 - [Langchain examples](examples/notebooks/langchain/README.md): Various notebooks demonstrating how to work with [Langchain](https://www.langchain.com/).
 Examples are provided for different types of LLM servers (standalone or using the Single-Model Serving stack of Open Data Hub or OpenShift AI) and different vector databases.
 - [Langflow examples](examples/langflow/README.md): Various examples demonstrating how to work with Langflow.
 - [UI examples](examples/ui/README.md): Various examples on how to create and deploy a UI to interact with your LLM.

+### LLM clients

+- [AnythingLLM](llm-clients/anythingllm/Readme.md): Anything LLM is the "All-in-one AI application.
+Any LLM, any document, any agent, fully private".
+It is implemented here as a RHOAI custom workbench that can be easily connected to your LLM as well as other resources.